The Effects of Linear Matter Power Spectrum Enhancement on Dark Matter Substructure: Introduction

 Structure formation in cosmologies with $P(k)$ enhancement is difficult to simulate once the relevant modes become nonlinear.
 In particular, unlike scenarios with a $P(k)$ cutoff, the growth of small-scale density perturbations is more difficult to capture accurately if there is substantial power on scales below the resolution limit of the simulation.
 Note that the dimensionless CDM power spectrum $k^3 P(k)$ grows logarithmically with increasing $k$; even for such mild growth toward small scales, unresolved small-scale power can affect the properties of structure on larger scales.
 A classic effect of unresolved small-scale power is that the innermost regions of simulated CDM halos have constant-density cores due to limited resolution~\citep{Power0201544}.
 These artificial cores become smaller as resolution is increased and give way to a steep power law ``prompt cusp'' if the first generation of halo collapse is captured~\citep{Delos220705082}.
 Because numerical disruption is accelerated in the presence of density profile cores~\citep{VandenBosch171105276,Errani200107077,Benson220601842}, unresolved small-scale power can thus impact the properties of subhalos that are nominally resolved.

 Here, we study how subhalo populations respond to $P(k)$ enhancement using high-resolution simulations that accurately capture small-scale structure formation on scales relevant for MW satellites.
-As a benchmark example, we model $P(k)$ enhancement using a Gaussian excess that reaches $\approx 5\times$ the power in CDM at a chosen scale.
-Enhancement in the primordial power spectrum is a hallmark of many inflationary models (e.g., with multiple fields or features in the inflaton potential; \citealt{Adams0102236,Palma200406106}) and can also arise from an early matter-dominated epoch, vector or axion DM, and primordial magnetic fields (e.g., \citealt{Erickcek11060536,Graham150402102,Buschmann190600967,Gorghetto200704990,Pavicevic250106299}).
-Enhanced ICs have garnered interest because they can increase halo and galaxy abundances and inner densities at high redshifts~\citep{Tkachev240702991,Eroshenko240902739}, potentially bringing simulation predictions into better agreement with JWST galaxy surveys, as compared to standard CDM~\citep{Tkachev230713774,Pilipenko240417803}.
-However, the consequences for subhalo populations are relatively unexplored.
-Understanding this interplay between $P(k)$ and subhalo population statistics will be necessary to interpret upcoming dwarf galaxy, stellar stream, and strong-lensing data in the context of early-universe and DM physics.
+As a benchmark example, we model $P(k)$ enhancement using a Gaussian excess (or ``bump'') that reaches $\approx 5\times$ the power in CDM at a chosen scale.
+Bumps in the primordial power spectrum are a hallmark of many inflationary models (e.g., with multiple fields or features in the inflaton potential; \citealt{Adams0102236,Palma200406106}) and can also arise from an early matter-dominated epoch, vector or axion DM, and primordial magnetic fields (e.g., \citealt{Erickcek11060536,Graham150402102,Buschmann190600967,Gorghetto200704990,Pavicevic250106299}).

+Power spectra with small-scale enhancement have garnered interest because they increase halo and galaxy abundances and inner densities at high redshifts~\citep{Liu220813178,Parashari230500999,Colazo240413110,Hirano230611993}.
+In particular, \cite{Tkachev240702991} and \cite{Eroshenko240902739} demonstrated that similar effects hold for the bumpy power spectra that we focus on here.
+As a result, \cite{Tkachev230713774} and \cite{Pilipenko240417803} showed that bumpy models are potentially in better agreement with high-$z$ JWST galaxy surveys~\citep{Finkelstein221105792,Labbe220712446} compared to standard CDM.

-Building on the COZMIC simulations~\citep{Nadler241003635,An241103431,Nadler241213065}, we therefore run new zoom-in simulations of a MW analog to quantify how $P(k)$ enhancement impacts subhalo populations.
-In select cases, we also include cutoffs on scales smaller than the enhanced modes in $P(k)$ to mimic the effects of modeling these ICs with artificially-truncated small-scale power.
-Specifically, we run nine new high-resolution cosmological DM--only zoom-in simulations of a MW analog originally from the Milky Way-est suite \citep{Buch240408043} with $P(k)$ enhancement and/or suppression.
-This host was simulated with $P(k)$ suppression appropriate for warm, fuzzy, interacting, mixed, and self-interacting DM in the COZMIC suite~\citep{Nadler241003635,An241103431,Nadler241213065}.
+Building on the COZMIC simulations~\citep{An241103431,Nadler241003635,Nadler241213065}, we therefore run new zoom-in simulations of a MW analog to quantify how $P(k)$ bumps impact subhalo populations.
+In select cases, we also include cutoffs on scales smaller than the enhanced modes in $P(k)$ to mimic the effects of modeling these ICs with artificially truncated small-scale power.
+Specifically, we run nine new high-resolution cosmological DM--only zoom-in simulations of an MW analog originally from the Milky Way-est suite \citep{Buch240408043} with $P(k)$ bumps and/or suppression.
+This host was simulated with $P(k)$ suppression appropriate for warm, fuzzy, interacting, mixed, and self-interacting DM in the COZMIC suite~\citep{An241103431,Nadler241003635,Nadler241213065}.